-With the Big Data Tools plugin you can monitor your Spark jobs run by your notebooks.
+With the Big Data Tools plugin you can monitor your Spark jobs.

 In the Big Data Tools window, click and select Spark Monitoring.
 The Big Data Tools Connection dialog opens.